New Ramsey Multiplicity Bounds and Search Heuristics: Introduction

 Note that obviously $g_{t,t} \geq c_t$ for any $t \geq 2$.
 We trivially have $g_{s,2} = 1$ and the fact that $g_{2,t} = 1/(t-1)$ is established by Tur{\'a}n's theorem~\cite{Turan_1941}.
 Erd\H{o}s~\cite{Erdos_1962} asked if the upper bound given by the Tur{\'a}n graphs $T_{t-1}(n)$ as $n \to \infty$ is also tight in general, that is if $g_{s,t} = (t-1)^{1-s}$.
-This holds for $s = t = 3$, as an easy consequence of the previously mentioned result of Goodman~\cite{Goodman_1959}.
-Nikiforov~\cite{Nikiforov_2001} however showed that this upper bound can be sharp only for a finite number of pairs $s, t \geq 3$.
-Das et al.~\cite{DasEtAl_2013} and Pikhurko and Vaughan~\cite{PikhurkoVaughan_2013} established tight values when one of the parameters is three and the other at most seven, in particular, confirming Erd\H{o}s' intuition for $g_{3, t}$ when $4 \leq t \leq 7$ and disproving it for $g_{s, 3}$ when $4 \leq s \leq 7$.
+This holds for $s = t = 3$, as an easy consequence of the previously mentioned result of Goodman~\cite{Goodman_1959} and the value of $k'_{3,3}(n)$ was settled precisely by Lorden~\cite{lorden1962blue}.
+Nikiforov~\cite{Nikiforov_2001} however showed that the Tur\'an graph upper bound can be sharp only for a finite number of pairs $s, t \geq 3$.
+Das et al.~\cite{DasEtAl_2013} and Pikhurko and Vaughan~\cite{PikhurkoVaughan_2013} established tight values when one of the parameters is three and the other at most seven.
+In particular this confirmed Erd\H{o}s' intuition for $g_{3, t}$ when $4 \leq t \leq 7$ and disproved it for $g_{s, 3}$ when $4 \leq s \leq 7$.
 They also determine the unique extremal constructions in these cases.
-Moreover, Pikhurko and Vaughan~\cite{PikhurkoVaughan_2013} found a construction based on weighted blow-ups of a $(3,4)$-Ramsey graph of order $8$ bounding $g_{4,4}$ away from the value given by $T_3(n)$ that is conjectured to be tight.
+Moreover, Pikhurko and Vaughan~\cite{PikhurkoVaughan_2013} found a construction based on non-balanced blow-ups of a $(3,4)$-Ramsey graph of order $8$ bounding $g_{4,4}$ away from the value given by $T_3(n)$ that is conjectured to be tight.
 Here we present the first tight value for $g_{s,t}$ when $s,t \ge 4$.
-Furthermore, we show that any graph that comes close to the optimum of $g_{4,5}$ must be close to a symmetric blow-up of $C_{R(3,5)}$, which is the unique $(3,5)$-Ramsey graph of order $13$, i.e., the Cayley graph on $\ZZ_{13}$ whose edge relations are given by the cubic-non-residues. \begin{theorem} We have $g_{4, 5} = 29 \cdot 13^{-3}$ and the problem is perfectly $C_{R(3,5)}$-stable. \end{theorem} The notion of perfect stability was introduced in~\cite{PikhurkoEtAl2019} and strengthens the standard notion of stability.
-We will formally define it in \cref{def:stability} in \cref{sec:stability_theory}.
-The upper bound is given by the sequence of symmetric blow-ups of $C_{R(3,5)}$.
-The lower bound matching that construction as well as the stability results was established using the Flag Algebra approach, see again \cref{sec:lower_bounds} for details.
+Furthermore, we show that any graph that comes close to the optimum of $g_{4,5}$ must be close to a balanced blow-up of $C_{R(3,5)}$, the unique $(3,5)$-Ramsey graph of order $13$, i.e., the Cayley graph on $\ZZ_{13}$ whose edge relations are given by the cubic-non-residues. \begin{theorem} We have $g_{4, 5} = 29 \cdot 13^{-3}$ and the problem is perfectly $C_{R(3,5)}$-stable. \end{theorem} The upper bound is given by the sequence of balanced blow-ups of $C_{R(3,5)}$, the lower bound matching that construction was established using the flag algebra approach.
+The notion of perfect stability was introduced by Pikhurko, Slia\v{c}an, and Tyros~\cite{PikhurkoEtAl2019} and strengthens the standard notion of stability.
+We will formally state it in \cref{def:stability} in \cref{sec:stability_theory}.
+For the details of the proofs see \cref{sec:lower_bounds}.